Your Cart ()

 Cancer

 The US National Toxicology Program studied lab animals and their contact with fluoridated drinking water in a 1990 study.
-Their research found evidence of the cancer-causing potential of fluoridated drinking water in male rats, based on a higher than expected number of cases of bone cancer
+Their research found evidence of the cancer-causing potential of fluoridated drinking water in male rats, based on a higher than expected number of cases of bone cancer.

 Compared to other types of cancer, bone cancer seems to be the highest risk for those consuming fluoridated water.
 This is likely because of how fluoride collects on growing areas of bones.
 These areas are called "growth plates," and are usually where bone cancer initially develops.